trocher/pizzaGo/README.md

 We hence have no guarranty that the sleep function will sleep exactly for the time specified, depending on the environment, it might in fact be much more.
 The fact that the bakers are waiting for ovens by looping indefinitly might also cause other Goroutines' call to sleep to takes more time depending on how Goroutine are treated by the OS.

 ### Throughput

+The throughput is the average number of pizza produced by the pizzeria every millisecond.

 To obtain values for the throughput of the system, the go's benchmarking framework has been used, it can be found in [pizzeria_test.go](internal/components/pizzeria_test.go).
 It consist in timing multiple times runs of the pizzeria with different ```NumberOfWorkers``` and ```NumberOfOvens``` parameters.
 The used configurations are described here :